Historic National Road in Addison, Pennsylvania

 Now that my December, 2012 cruise series is complete, it’s time to move on to my next major project – our combo road trip and cruise to Bermuda in May, 2014.
 After all, considering that this blog has the word “road” in the title, it’s probably about time I actually put together a post about road tripping 🙂 The first real installment won’t go live for a few days, but to whet your appetites, I’ve gone ahead and put together a trip report index and an overview of our vacation as a preview.

-The Skinny: we had decided late last summer, after coming back from our cruise to Alaska (click here for Part 1 of that trip report series, which came out on my old blog last summer), that we’d like to head to Bermuda for our big 2014 vacation, having heard lots of good things about the island nation.
+The Skinny: We had decided late last summer, after coming back from our cruise to Alaska, that we’d like to head to Bermuda for our big 2014 vacation, having heard lots of good things about the island nation.
 I also wanted to get a move on completing the “Kokomo” tour, having already been to Aruba, Jamaica, Key Largo, and Montego – though I suppose Jamaica and Montego are one and the same, and this is one tour that can never be completed, considering “Kokomo” doesn’t even exist.
 But I digress.

 Now came the question of how to get to Boston.
 Getting to Boston from DFW by air in May is pretty cheap, thanks to nonstop options on both AA and jetBlue.
 I have to admit, the temptation to try out jetBlue for the first time was pretty strong.
 But on the other hand, I hadn’t been on a real road trip since 2011, and flying to and from a cruise is a PITA because of the need to check baggage.
 So we decided to drive to Boston and back instead.
 I like to plan my road trips out in excruciating detail, so I mapped out a bunch of sections of interstate I hadn’t driven before to get to Boston, and we would then drive the entire length of the Historic National Road from Maryland to Illinois and visit the confuence of the Mississippi and Ohio Rivers on the way home.
 We were also going to try and visit my cousin who lives outside of NYC on the way up, which fortunately ended up working out, and spend a half a day or so after disembarking the ship doing some quick exploration of the Boston area (we ended up deciding to spend this time in Salem).